itsmeakashgoyal/dotfiles-dev/README.md

 **WARNING:** The configurations and scripts in this repository are **HIGHLY PERSONALIZED** to my own preferences and workflows.
 If you decide to use them, please be aware that they will **MODIFY** your current system, potentially making some changes that are **IRREVERSIBLE** without a fresh installation of your operating system.

 Furthermore, while I strive to backup files wherever possible, I cannot guarantee that all files are backed up.
-The backup mechanism is designed to backup SOME files **ONCE**.
-If the script is run more than once, the initial backups will be **OVERWRITTEN**, potentially resulting in loss of data.
-While I could implement timestamped backups to preserve multiple versions, this setup is optimized for my personal use, and a single backup suffices for me.

 If you would like a development environment similar to mine, I highly encourage you to fork this repository and make your own personalized changes to these scripts instead of running them exactly as I have them written for myself.

-I likely won't accept pull requests unless they align closely with my personal preferences and the way I use my development environment.
-But if there are some obvious errors in my scripts then corrections would be welcome!
+Any kind of corrections would be welcome!.
+I feel free to accept pull requests if there are any errors in my scripts.

 If you choose to run these scripts, please do so with **EXTREME CAUTION**.
 It's recommended to review the scripts and understand the changes they will make to your system before proceeding.